 MUS 026.
 WIND ENSEMBLE.
 This ensemble explores a range of music covering over 200 years of repertoire in a variety of styles, and is open to wind, brass and percussion players.
 Theresa Witmer, director.
 Open to St. Lawrence students and the community.

 MUS 027.
 RHYTHM & ROOTS ENEMBLE.
 This ensemble takes a particular strand of vernacular music as its focus each semester, and is open to guitarists, percussionists, pianists, vocalists, and woodwind and brass players.
 Recent topics of study include Hawaiian music, the music of Motown, and New Orleans rhythm and blues.
+Michael Farley, director.
 Open to St. Lawrence students and the community.
-Not offered Fall 2018.

 MUS 028.
 IMPROV LAB.
 This ensemble provides opportunities for students to develop their interests and skills in a variety of American popular musics.
 Students research recordings outside of class and use them as the basis for further study in class.
 Rehearsals emphasize playing by ear in conjunction with using varying degrees of written notation.
 Tim Savage, director.
 Open to St. Lawrence students and the community.

 MUS 029.
 SOUNDSANDBOX.
 Do you catch yourself drumming incessantly on table tops, singing along with the washing machine's beat, or making saxophones out of pizza boxes and broken straws?
 The SoundSandBox is for you, a place to explore ways of making sound together.
 Skilled musicians are welcome, but all students may audition for this ensemble.
-Recent projects include collaborating with NYC-based percussionist Susie Ibarra and accompanying a silent film on Halloween.
+Recent projects include a doing a smartphone ensemble, collaborating with NYC-based percussionist Susie Ibarra and accompanying a silent horror film on Halloween.
 Open to St. Lawrence students and the community.
+Not offered Spring 2019.